vsco/dcdr/README.md

  dcdr init
 ```

-`dcdr init` will create the default config file for you if one does not already exist.
+Running `dcdr init` will create the default config file for you if one does not already exist.
+Once you have edited this file with your, statsd, and git repo configurations you can view this info by running the `dcdr info` command.

-To view current configuration values use `dcdr info`.

 ![](./resources/info.png)

-#### Example config.hcl
+### Example config.hcl

 ```
 Username = "twoism"